Savaw/MIR-summary/Modern Information Retrieval c9a4a6f882a148cf98764fcefb3974a1/Chapter 9 - Relevance feedback and query expansion 5f1aededeb66408a8cc4b92b4702ac12.md

 ### Relevance feedback on the web

 - little used in web search
-- web search users are only rarely concerned with getting sufficient recall.
+- users are rarely concerned with getting sufficient recall.
+- users are mainly interested in fast retrieval
 - very successful use of web link structure can also be viewed as implicit feedback
+- use of implicit feedback such as clickstream-based feedback

 ### Evaluation of relevance feedback strategies